 Free Security Features

 Of course, Blink also does the obvious to keep you safe at no added cost.
 It can detect motion for one.
 Unfortunately, you will have to remember to arm and disarm it as you come and go, but you can create a schedule for the camera to follow.
 Using a schedule, the camera can automatically arm and disarm on certain days or during certain times.
 You can also customize motion detection to help make alerts more accurate.
 You can adjust the retrigger time so that you don't receive alerts over and over, you can adjust the detector's sensitivity, and you can adjust the clip length from 5 to 60 seconds.
-And if motion is detected, the camera will not only let you know, it will record everything for you.
+If motion is detected, the camera will not only let you know, it will record everything for you, but there is a catch.
+How fast the camera will notify you, depends on the clip length.
+Blink does not send a notification until the camera is done recording.
+So if you set the clip length to 60 seconds, you will not receive an alert for 60 seconds.

 Storing Video Footage

 A Quick Summary and Pricing

 Blink XT is a little more expensive than its brother, but at $119 it hardly breaks the bank.
-Furthermore, if you want to build out an army of cameras, you can mix and match it with the indoor only version which sells for $99.
+Furthermore, if you want to build out an army of cameras, you can mix and match it with the indoor only version which sells for $99 and the Panic Siren.
 The indoor version records in 720p, as does Blink XT, but it is 1080p capable.
 The indoor version also uses White LEDs for night vision where the XT uses IR LEDs.
 Also, you can use Blink XT indoors or out.
-If you want to expand your setup by adding compatible sensors or even professional monitoring, be prepared to pay monthly and you'll need to invest in the new, coming soon Sync Module.
+If you want to expand your setup by adding other compatible sensors or even professional monitoring, be prepared to pay monthly, and you'll need to invest in the new, coming soon Sync Module.